Cosmic-M/crypto-app/README.md

 and date.
 I restrict data, so you will be represented only first 20 <br>
 exchanges.
 While I tested Market Data API I noticed it may need some time <br>
 to get current price for specific cryptos (it works good for popular cryptos <br>
 such a BITCOIN, Ethereum, etcetera).
-In this way I didn't set too much time <br>
+In this way I didn't set too timing.
+If <br>
-for timing.
-If there won't be relevant responds from API during timing, <br>
+there won't be relevant responds from API during timing, I just return result <br>
+which has been cushed during previous requests, or, if there weren't any <br>
+relevant information about requested crypto, server just returns specific <br>
-I just return specific message for this crypto.
+message for this crypto. <br>

+GET: /cryptos/all - get all cryptos from DB <br>
+GET: /prices/current - get current price to specific crypto <br>
+GET: /prices/history - get history price for specific crypto at determine time <br>

 <h3>In this APP were used such technologies like:</h3>
 - org.apache.maven, version 4.0.0<br>